Commerzbank expects loss in Q2 on restructuring costs

-FRANKFURT, June 23 Commerzbank warned on Friday it would post a second-quarter loss due to higher than expected restructuring costs.
+FRANKFURT, June 23 (Reuters) - Commerzbank warned on Friday it would post a second-quarter loss due to higher than expected restructuring costs.

 The German bank, which is shedding staff, expects to book restructuring charges of about 810 million euros ($904 million) in the second quarter, it said in a statement.